 The beauty of the overnight stay is it’s just you and a few mates on a pontoon built for 100-200 people.
 There are no crowds or busy tourists looking for their kids.
 It’s totally chill and you can really enjoy the reef experience at a much slower pace.
 I’m so stoked I got the opportunity to be out there with our chill little crew, snorkeling at our leisure at one of the most unique Cairns attractions.
 It was one of my favorite things to do in Cairns that’s for sure!

 Three crew members stayed on board with us and cooked great meals like barbecue and seafood for dinner.
 I think the moment that summed it all up for all of us was when we were sat at the table eating our bacon and eggs when a sea-turtle came up for air just yards away from us.
 Wow, we all thought!
 We are just eating breakfast while watching turtles swim on the Great Barrier Reef.
 You don’t hear about that every day!

 If you want the unique experience it actually wasn’t too expensive considering the extra time you get on the reef.
 If you can fit it in your budget, I highly suggest opting for the overnight stay.
 However, the Great Barrier Reef experiences aren’t super budget friendly so while this experience is a once in a lifetime, it will take a chunk out of your wallet.
 The overnight stay costs $480 AUD per person, which is about $400 USD.
-Considering it is $250 AUD for the afternoon experience it really isn’t a bad deal.
-You can check out all the details of the overnight stay here.
+Considering it is $300 AUD for the afternoon experience it really isn’t a bad deal.

 Helicopter over Great Barrier Reef